Ignacio01/sort-kings/README.md

   It is called also when the roman number is being change by calling the Setter setRomanNumber(String romanNumber).

 I also Overrided the class compareTo, so when two kings have the same name, it compares the value of the roman numbers.

+The class main, is the example I use, which contains where I store the objects kings.